• Skip to primary navigation

 Tweet

 This crustless cottage cheese quiche is a protein powerhouse, scoring 21 grams of protein per serving, thanks to the eggs and cottage cheese.
-It can be served as a breakfast, lunch, or brunch, perfect for meal prep, and you can have fun customizing it.
+Perfect for meal prep, because it's freezer-friendly and a great make-ahead option.

 Crustless cottage cheese quiche on a white plate.

-I've recently been consuming more sweet breakfasts like these blueberry muffins and these overnight oats than savory ones like this egg bake, and I wanted something that's low carb.
+I've recently been consuming more sweet breakfasts like these blueberry muffins and these overnight oats than savory breakfasts like this, high-prorein egg bites and egg bake.
+But, I crave something that's keto and low carb.
 And what better than a crustless quiche?

 I was also asked recently if snacks can be high protein, and the answer is: of course, you can check out these cookies and this edible cookie dough

 The traditional quiche is usually made with eggs, milk, and heavy cream, which makes it very high in calories.
 I tried replacing the cream with cottage cheese, and it came out so good.
-I'm never using heavy cream for my quiche again.
+It's the perfect high-protein breakfast that's great for meal prep.

 Jump to: